 Skip to main content

-Andrew has played as a guest with the Australian Chamber Orchestra, Oslo Philharmonic Orchestra, Malaysian Philharmonic, Auckland Philharmonia, Christchurch Symphony as well as the Sydney, Adelaide, Tasmanian and Queensland Symphony Orchestras.
-Andrew has also performed with the Australian World Orchestra.
+Andrew Macleod has been the Principal Piccolo of the Melbourne Symphony Orchestra since 2003.
+He has appeared as a guest with the Oslo Philharmonic Orchestra, Australian Chamber Orchestra, Malaysian Philharmonic, Auckland Philharmonia, Christchurch Symphony, and the Sydney, Adelaide, Tasmanian, and Queensland Symphony Orchestras.
+He has also performed with the Australian World Orchestra.

-Originally from Brisbane, Andrew studied flute and piccolo with Jeanette Manricks at the University of Queensland, where he was awarded a Bachelor of Music with First Class Honours.
-After completing his Master of Philosophy in Music at The University of Queensland, Andrew continued his music education, studying in the UK with renowned teacher Trevor Wye.
+Originally from Brisbane, Andrew studied flute and piccolo with Jeanette Manricks at the University of Queensland, where he earned a Bachelor of Music with First Class Honours.
+He later completed an MPhil in Music at the same institution before continuing his studies in the UK under the renowned pedagogue Trevor Wye.

-Andrew has appeared as a soloist with the Melbourne Symphony Orchestra on numerous occasions, and in June 2013 gave the world premiere of Paul Stanhope’s Concerto for Piccolo Flute with the Melbourne Symphony Orchestra, a work co-commissioned by the Melbourne, Adelaide and Tasmanian Symphony Orchestras.
-The recording of the performance was released on the MSO LIVE label by the ABC, and in 2014 the album was nominated for an ARIA in the Best Classical Album category.
+Andrew has performed as a soloist with the Melbourne Symphony Orchestra on several occasions.
+In June 2013, he gave the world premiere of Paul Stanhope’s Concerto for Piccolo Flute with the MSO, a work co-commissioned by the Melbourne, Adelaide, and Tasmanian Symphony Orchestras.
+The live recording was released on the MSO LIVE label by the ABC and was later nominated for an ARIA for Best Classical Album (2014).

 Stay tuned.
 Sign up.